2011 South American Rugby Championship "B"

-The 2011 South American Rugby Championship "B" was the 12th edition of the second tier competition of the leading national Rugby Union teams in South America.
-It was organised by Peru during August 21–27, 2011 and was won by Venezuela.
+The 2011 South American Rugby Championship "B" was the 12th edition of the second tier competition of the leading national rugby union teams in South America.
+It was organised by Peru from August 21 through 27, 2011, and was won by Venezuela.

-The division "B" (o Sudamericano “B”) was contested in Lima (Perú) from 21 to 28 August 2011.
+The division "B" (Sudamericano "B") was contested in Lima, Peru, from 21 to 28 August 2011.
 Participating nations were Peru, holder, Colombia, Venezuela and Costa Rica.